-CTA is the designated union for certified school employees like teachers, counselors, psychologists, librarians, and Education Support Professionals in most school districts in California.
+The California Teachers Association (CTA) is the designated union for certified school employees like teachers, counselors, psychologists, librarians, and education support professionals in most school districts in California.

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.

 To stop the union from deducting dues from your pay:

 - Enter your information into the form below and click “submit.”

 - On the resulting page, click the link to open your customized form.
 You will also receive an email with a link to your form.

 - Print two copies of the form.
 If you check the appropriate box about needing a printed version, we’ll mail you a copy of the form.

 - Mail one of the signed forms to the address at the top of the form.
 We highly recommend sending it via certified mail.

 - If you can, mail or deliver the second signed form to your local association.